 Friday (below) from 12:30pm (staggered start)

-Please note the above events have been temporarily suspended during the current pandemic.
+Please note the above training events and other traditional club activities have been temporarily suspended during the current pandemic.

 Anyone who experienced Steve’s enthusiasm at the finish line of Bournemouth parkrun will be saddened to hear the shocking news about his passing.